 You can also report the content or block the person from contacting you again.
 This will stop them from sending you more inappropriate pictures.

 People aren’t always honest about who they are online.
 If you’ve received a sexual message (including a nude image, a sexual email or text message, or a sexual video) or a message that makes you uncomfortable, try talking to an adult you trust.
 If you’ve been sent a nude image/photo of someone else without their consent, we have advice about what you should do.

 Sharing isn’t always caring:

-Sharing intimate or nude pictures of someone else without their consent can be a crime in New Zealand.
-If someone sends you a nude of themselves or someone else, delete it and definitely don’t share it or show it to anyone else.
+Sharing intimate or nude pictures of someone else without their consent is called image based abuse can be a crime in New Zealand.
+If someone sends you a nude of themselves or someone else, delete it to make sure that it can’t be on-shared and definitely don’t share it or show it to anyone else.
 Think about how that person might feel if someone else saw it or if you were the person whose photo was shared.

 If things go wrong:

 If someone has shared a nude or nearly nude image or video of you without your consent, there are things that you can do: